kube-academy/onboarding/CONTRIBUTING.md

 # Contributing to KubeAcademy

+Thanks for your interest in contributing!

 ## Mission
 At KubeAcademy, our mission is to lower the barrier to entry for anyone wanting to learn and adopt Kubernetes by providing free Kubernetes knowledge, directly from experienced practitioners.

 ## Community
 KubeAcademy is built with love and passion for the Kubernetes community.
-To bring you even more great material on your learning journey, we want your contributions.
-This document describes ways in which you can contribute to KubeAcademy
+To bring even more great material to help students learn, we want to support community contributions.
+This document provides details about how KubeAcademy content is structured and how community members can contribute.

+## Content
+KubeAcademy currently supports educational content presented as courses with multiple lessons presented by instructors in a video format.

+### Types of Content

+#### Courses
+Course:
+- A course is comprised of 1 or more Lessons (excluding Intro/Outro Lecture)
+- A course must have an Intro Lecture
+- A course must have an Summary Lecture
+- Lessons can be:
+    - Standard Video Lecture
+        - Maximum of 10 minutes
+    - Video Demo
+        - Maximum of 10 minutes
+    - Lab (Educates)

+#### FAQ

+In addition to a standard course, we have a specialized course known as FAQ or Frequently Asked Questions FAQs are very similar to standard video lectures but they are standalone and limited to 5 minutes.

+### KubeAcademy and KubeAcademy Pro

+### Other Content

+N/A

 ## Process